 19 The Financial Secretary announced in his Budget Speech on 3 March 1999 the intention to privatise the Mass Transit Railway Corporation.
 On 26 April 2000, MTR Corporation Limited (MTRCL) was incorporated.
 The Mass Transit Railway Ordinance (Cap.
 556) came into effect on 30 June 2000 and on that day, the entire property, rights and liabilities of the Mass Transit Railway Corporation were vested in the MTRCL.
 On 12 September 2000, the authorised share capital of the MTRCL was reduced to \$6,500,000,000 divided into 6 500 000 000 shares of \$1.00 each.
 Later that month, immediately before the Initial Public Offering (IPO) of MTRCL shares, 5 000 000 obs shares, being the entire issued capital, were issued to the Government.
 Of these, 1 150 000 000 shares were then sold to retail and institutional investors.
 Following the IPO, the MTRCL issued cash and scrip dividends to shareholders, including the Government.
 The Government also distributed shares under Employee Share Grant to eligible employees of the MTRCL in October 2001.
-Two tranches of loyalty bonus shares were also allocated to eligible MTRCL shareholders in 2001 and 2002.
-After these transactions, the Government holds approximately 76% of the entire issued share capital of the MTRCL.
+Two tranches of loyalty bonus shares were also allocated to eligible MTRCL share capital of the MTRCL.